brillout/goldpage/docs/readme.template.md

 > :warning: This section is only meant for readers that know what an MPA is.

-> :warning: You can use Goldpage and create a prototype without knowing what an MPA is.
+> :warning: You can use Goldpage and create a prototype without reading this section and without knowing what an MPA is.

-We recommend to not spend time learning about the different app types, instead we recommend to start writing a prototype and worry about this later.
+We recommend to not spend time learning about the different app types there is, but to start writing a prototype instead, and to worry about this later.

 And, instead of reasoning in terms of "app types" we recommend to reason in terms of:
-- "Do I need my page to be rendered to HTML?", which we elaborate at !VAR|LINK RENDER_WHEN.
+- "Do I want my page to be rendered to HTML and/or the DOM?"
+(Which we elaborate at !VAR|LINK RENDER_WHEN.)
-- "Do I need browser-side routing?", which we elaborate at !VAR|LINK CONTROL_ROUTING.
+- "Do I want browser-side routing or server-side routing?"
+(Which we elaborate at !VAR|LINK CONTROL_ROUTING.)

+These two questions will eventually feel more natural than "Do I want an MPA, SPA, BFA, SSR app, or static website?".

 And we recommend to start asking yourself these two questions only after you encounter problems.
-These two questions will eventually feel more natural than "Do I want an MPA, SPA, BFA, SSR app, or static website?".
-Goldpage's default settings works for most cases.
+Goldpage's defaults work for most cases.

-If you know what an MPA is and you already know
-For those
-This section is meant for a reader that knows what an MPA is and already knows that an MPA is what he needs.

-You don't need to do anything to get an MPA as, by default, an MPA is what Goldpage builds by default:
+That said, if you want an MPA, then you don't have to do anything;
+by default, Goldpage builds an MPA:
- - By default, a page is rendered only in the browser (`renderToDom: true` and `renderToHtml: false` at).
+- By default, a page is rendered only in the browser.
+(That is: `renderToDom: true` and `renderToHtml: false`.
+We explain `renderToHtml` and `renderToDom` at !VAR|LINK RENDER_WHEN.)
- - By default, pages are routed server-side routed.
-(It
+- By default, pages are routed on the server-side.
+(We explain what "server-side routing" means at !VAR|LINK CONTROL_ROUTING.)

-These two
-For more information about `renderToHtml` and `renderToDom` An MPA is what you get by default.

-The default values are `renderToDom: true` and `renderToHtml: false` which corresponds to what an MPA does.

-At !VAR|LINK RENDER_WHEN we explain what the page configs `renderToDom` and `renderToHtml` mean.

-For more information about `

-Note that an MPA is basically the same than an SPA but with improved performance.

-If you are curious, we elaborate more about what SPA and MPA means then check.

-You shoudn't worry whether
-Whether the default values `renderToDom: true` and `renderToHtml: true` are the right one for your app.

-But note that you don't have to know what SPA and MPA mean to use Goldpage and to build a great app.
-(We prefer to reseaon in terms of `renderToDom` and `renderToHtml` instead of "SPA"/"SSR"/...)

-you get a SPA (more precisely, an MPA) by setting:
-- `renderToDom: true`
-- `renderToHtml: false`
-to your page configs.

-A SPA (Single Page App) is the "mother" of all frontends.

-Both SPAs

-An MPA (Multi Page App) is like a SPA but

-With React and Vue, not only can you render your pages to the DOM, but you can also render them to HTML.
-The question arises: should I render my page to the DOM or to HTML?

-A SPA (and an MPA) renders your page to the DOM.

-An MPA is like an SPA but instead of bundling all browser-side JavaScript into one bundle, and server-side routed. with couple of nicess

-Modern view libraries

-This is what you get when you use create-react-app, vue-cli, Webpack, and Parcel.

-With Goldpage, you get an MPA by default.
-(The default page config has `renderToDom: true` and `renderToHtml: false`, more about `renderToDom` and `renderToHtml` at !VAR|LINK RENDER_WHEN.)

-to your pages.
-You generate
-This is also the default app type that Goldpage generates.

-If your app is mostly about user inteactions then this
-(a music player, an email app, a graphical editor, a chat app, ...).

-If your app is mostly about content
-(a blog, a newspaper, a e-commerce shop, ...).

-If your app is a mix
-(a website with a questionnaire) then a mixed app

-Choose this type of app if y

-This is typically is highly interactive
+These defaults corresponds to an MPA.

 !INLINE ./snippets/section-footer.md #readme

 ## !VAR SPA_APP